 Therefore, Jewish learning, textual and experiential, for all age groups, is a priority at Kadima, as is our commitment to social action.
 At services and in adult classes, as in the religious school, everyone’s viewpoint is respected and emphasis is placed on opportunities for dialogue and the practical application of our learning to our personal lives.
 Our liturgy consists of traditional and creative selections that are consistent with our philosophical approach and spiritual aspirations.

-Our religious school, which has a particularly gentle atmosphere, educates our children by example as by academic content, meeting on Fridays from 4:30 until 6:30, enabling us to conclude each session with a Shabbat service geared to the students.
 Once a month we have a family Shabbat service and dinner for people of all ages in the Congregation.
 Many of our holidays are celebrated together in the context of a communal meal.

 On Shabbat mornings we have an adult discussion group followed by Torah study, providing an especially warm and comfortable environment where everyone is encouraged to feel welcome.
 We enjoy being a small congregation with an intimate and hospitable atmosphere in which people can become readily known to one another, feel respected for who they are and valued as part of our community.
 You will be able to find your place comfortably in our congregation.